Sage/carbon-factory/docs/debugging-tests.md

 ```

 * Save `launch.json`.
+* Focus on the target file by selecting it's tab.
-* Run the debugger by pressing the play button at the top of the debugger panel.
-This will debug the currently active file in the editor.
+* Run the debugger by pressing the play button which will run the currently focused file.

 ## Debugging in the Browser